 Securing Stability via Long-term Contracts Drawing contacts on the basis of 'Long-term Natural Gas Supply Plan', KOGAS secures the necessary volume through long-term contracts (usually 10 years or more) primarily for city gas, power generation and industrial purposes.
-The company also uses more flexible short-term methods such as Cargo Swap, a result of cooperation with a foreign plan in April every year with the past experiences with power generation shutdowns and other cases of demand fluctuations.
+The company also uses more flexible short-term methods such as Cargo Swap, a result of cooperation with a foreign LNG buyer, and spot purchases to preemptively prepare for unexpected abnormal climate, economic conditions and natural disasters.